 There’s a reason why dogs have been called man’s best friend.
 Approximately 42.5 million households in the U.S. own one or more dogs.
 As friendly and loyal as dogs can be under normal circumstances, they can be just as dangerous and aggressive under the wrong circumstances.
 If you or a loved one has been attacked and injured by another person’s dog, call our Dallas dog bite lawyers for a FREE CONSULTATION.

 The problem is that not all dog owners are responsible, and therefore their dogs often go without the training and socialization they need for safe handling.
 Dogs are naturally protective and unpredictable creatures, and if they’re aggressive or frightened they can be downright dangerous.

-That’s why Dallas TX dog bite victims and their families rely on the offices of Thompson Law Injury Lawyers to get them the compensation they need after an attack.
+That’s why Dallas dog bite victims and their families rely on the offices of Thompson Law to get them the compensation they need after a dog attack.
 Don’t accept a meager settlement from an insurance adjuster.
-Hire our personal injury lawyers to get to work on your dog attack case today.
+Hire our Dallas dog bite lawyers to get to work on your dog attack case today.

 Years ago, Texas had a one-bite rule that essentially gave owners a get out of jail free card, allowing their dog to have one free bite for which the owners weren’t liable.
 Fortunately, that all changed when the one bite rule was abolished in 2007.